Do you love chocolate and cherries together? If you do, then you are going to go crazy for this chocolate cherry drip cake!

 For the buttercream, beat the sieved icing sugar and butter together using an electric mixer until well combined.
 Add the cherry preserves, cream and vanilla and beat on high speed until very soft and fluffy.

 When the cakes are completely cold, pipe a “dam” of buttercream around the edge of each sponge.
-I took a picture of this to show an example but I accidentally deleted it.
-My bad!
-All you do is pipe buttercream all around the edge of the cake using a piping bag fitted with a round nozzle.
+By piping a “dam” all I mean is pipe a ring of buttercream all around the outside edge of the cake using a piping bag fitted with a round nozzle.
 This prevents the filling from oozing out of the cake.
 You can find tutorials on YouTube if you aren’t sure but it’s very simple.
 So once you’ve piped the “dam” of buttercream, spoon the cherry conserve in the middle.
 Repeat with the other two layers of sponge before topping with the final sponge, making sure they are as level as possible, then using a spatula, apply a layer of buttercream all over the top and sides of the cake.
 I achieve a smooth finish by using a bench scraper/plastic scraper.
 They really are a cake decorator’s secret weapon!

 Once you’ve crumb coated the cake and are happy with the finish, pop the cake in the fridge for 10 minutes to set before applying another layer of buttercream if you wish.
 Put the cake back in the fridge while you make the ganache.

 This is very simple.
-All you need to do is microwave 100g of dark chocolate and 100g double cream in very short bursts, (no more than 5 seconds at a time) stirring well each time.
+All you need to do is microwave 100g of dark chocolate and 100ml double cream in very short bursts, (no more than 5 seconds at a time) stirring well each time.
 When the chocolate has almost melted, keep stirring until very smooth.
-Stir in 2 tablespoons liquid glucose until smooth and shiny.
+Add the 2 tablespoons liquid glucose and stiruntil smooth and shiny.

 Remove the cake from the fridge.
 Pour the chocolate ganache into a small plastic bag or piping bag.
 Using a pair of scissors, snip off the tip of the bag (being careful as the chocolate will run everywhere if you don’t control it!)
-Pipe the chocolate all around the sides of the cake, allowing the chocolate to drip down the sides of the cake naturally.
+Keeping a good control on the piping bag, pipe the chocolate all around the sides of the cake, allowing the chocolate to drip down the sides of the cake naturally.
 If you want more drips, simply pipe more chocolate over the side.
 Then pipe the remaining chocolate over the top of the cake, smoothing it out gently using an off set spatula.

 Then all that's left to do is adorn the cake with fresh cherries and you have a cake worthy of any celebration!